Utilization of Resources

 3)Utilization of soybean powder

-4)Use of okara
+4)Effective use of okara

 Raw food ingredient Okara Powder

 Soymilk is produced by steaming, crushing, and pressing soybeans.
-The residue that remains after pressing is “okara.”
+The residue that remains after pressing is called “okara.”

 “Kikkoman Tonyu Okara Powder”